hyperledger/fabric/docs/source/peers/peers.md

 Gateway service --- is mediated by special nodes called *orderers*.
 It's to these orderer nodes that we now turn our attention.

-An ledger update transaction is different from a query transaction because a single peer cannot, on its own, update the ledger --- that requires the consent of other peers in the network, a process known as *consensus*.
+A ledger update transaction is different from a query transaction because a single peer cannot, on its own, update the ledger --- that requires the consent of other peers in the network, a process known as *consensus*.
 When the peers required to approve the transaction do so, and the transaction is committed to the ledger,